MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-get-started-with-a-local-cluster.md

 ## Upgrade an application
 Service Fabric provides no-downtime upgrades by monitoring the health of the application as it rolls out across the cluster.
 Let's perform a simple upgrade of the WordCount application.

-The new version of the application will now count only words that begin with a vowel.
-As the upgrade rolls out, we will see two changes in the application's behavior.
+The new version of the application now counts only words that begin with a vowel.
+As the upgrade rolls out, we see two changes in the application's behavior.
 First, the rate at which the count grows should slow, since fewer words are being counted.
 Second, since the first partition has two vowels (A and E) and all other partitions contain only one each, its count should eventually start to outpace the others.

 1. [Download the WordCount v2 package](http://aka.ms/servicefabric-wordcountappv2) to the same location where you downloaded the v1 package.